Reputable Breeder vs Backyard Breeder

 Before this breeding ever took place, both male and female had, at the very minimum, hip/elbow x-rays evaluated by the Orthopedic Foundation for Animals (OFA), and annual CERF eye examinations by a licensed veterinary ophthalmologist to determine that there were no physical or genetic problems that might be passed on to offspring.
 Additional health tests may include but are not limited to, HSF4, PHA, MRD-1, D-Locus, and Thyroid.
 The breeder is well aware of the genetic problems to which the breed is predisposed and uses no animal for breeding unless it is certified to be clear of defects.

 The breeder is an active member in good standing with their local and national breed clubs.
-They wishes to maintain a good reputation.
+They wish to maintain a good reputation.
 It is their goal is to produce beautiful and sound specimens, which anyone would be proud to own.
 Profit, if any is made, goes toward future breeding's, always aimed toward the betterment of the breed, or for show entries, handler's fees, equipment and important veterinary tests, all aimed at protecting the integrity of the breed.
 Both the mother and puppies are fed the highest quality diet.
 Trips to the vet are made whenever necessary to assure that mother and puppies are thriving under the very best care.
 The puppies are raised in the home and in a family setting where they are socialized, groomed and exposed to a variety of stimuli.
 Puppies are never sold before eight weeks of age.
 Every buyer is interviewed at length and puppies are placed only in forever homes where they will receive the finest treatment.

 It is not unusual for the breeder to spend time with each new owner, educating and answering questions.
 Follow-ups are made to be sure the puppies are adjusting well.
 Each new owner receives a bill of sale, detailed health record, minimum four-generation pedigree, guarantee of registration with the CKC and/or ASCA and thorough puppy care and nutrition information.
 Companion puppies are sold with "not for breeding" registration and legally binding contracts that clearly state the terms of placement including a spay/neuter obligation.
 The new owners are encouraged to continue a relationship with the breeder, and to call and ask questions at any time during the dog's entire life.
 They want to ensure the dog sets a good example for the breed, both in the home and in public.
 If at anytime the owner cannot keep the dog, the breeder agrees to take the dog back rather than have said dog surrendered to a rescue organization or SPCA.